 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Do not use potassium supplements, salt substitutes, or low-sodium milk while you are taking hydrochlorothiazide and triamterene, unless your doctor has told you to.
+Do not use potassium supplements, salt substitutes, or low-sodium milk while you are taking Maxzide, unless your doctor has told you to.

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
 Follow your doctor's instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.